Limnation/02-portfolio/README.md

 ## Myreadme with description

-This main things I am trying to accomplish with this site to make portfolio with a modern/abstract fractal design adding some fun personality.
-I also wanted wanted to make it Responsive with metaquerys while also pushing my boundies by tieing in things I have already learned with new information I have learned from the class while attempting to finish in the time constraint.
+This main things I am trying to accomplish with this site is to make a portfolio with a modern/abstract fractal design adding some fun personality.
+I also wanted wanted to make it Responsive with metaquerys while also pushing my boundries by tieing in things I have already learned with new information I have learned from the class while attempting to finish in the time constraint.

 ## screenshot